ScilifelabDataCentre/pathogens-portal/content/english/dashboards/wastewater/introduction.md

 Wastewater surveillance could prove to be an effective system for monitoring COVID-19 prevalence and act as an early-warning system for predicting upcoming outbreaks.
 See below for [a general introduction to wastewater epidemiology](#background-wastewater-based-epidemiology).

 This dashboard presents wastewater epidemiology data from various Swedish cities.
-The cities included here have a total population of over 2.5 million people (over 25% of the population of Sweden).
+The cities included here have a total population of over 3 million people.
 The data presented in this dashboard originates from analyses conducted by the two laboratories involved in [SEEC (The Swedish Environmental Epidemiology Center)](https://www.scilifelab.se/pandemic-response/pandemic-laboratory-preparedness/swedish-environmental-epidemiology-center-seec/).
 SEEC was established as a pandemic laboratory preparedness resource project within [SciLifeLab’s Pandemic Preparedness Program](https://www.scilifelab.se/pandemic-response).
 Samples have been analysed in two nodes of SEEC:

 - **SEEC-SLU:** Samples from multiple sites, including Uppsala, Örebro, and Umeå, among others, are analysed at the Swedish University of Agricultural Sciences node led by associate professor Anna J. Székely (anna.szekely@slu.se) and associate professor Maja Malmberg (maja.malmberg@slu.se).